Katie Holmes, Jamie Foxx Heat ‘Mission Impossible’ Romance: What Caused Tom Cruise Split?

 For the past few years, Katie Holmes and Jamie Foxx have successfully avoided occasions where their romance could be captured by a flock of fast-acting paparazzi.
 But despite the lack of photos, Jamie and Katie have increasingly been observed heating up their relationship with daring dates.
 Most recently, Foxx and Holmes were spotted saying farewell to 2016 and greeting 2017 with love.

 Katie and Jamie rang in the New Year in Miami.
-The actress and Foxx were seen at a romantic dinner, and spent part of their holiday love voyage at Soho House Miami, according to In Touch Weekly.
+The actress and Foxx were seen at a romantic dinner and spent part of their holiday love voyage at Soho House Miami, according to In Touch Weekly.

 Tom Cruise’s ex-wife, who has one child with him (Suri), was spotted with Jamie holding hands as they walked by a pool after midnight, according to an observer cited by the publication, which also cited sources describing their romance.